hopsoft/debounced/README.md

 - Works with dynamic content (no manual management)
 - Performance scales regardless of element count

-## Framework Integration

-Debounced works with every JavaScript framework because it uses standard DOM events.
-If your framework can handle `click` events, it can handle `debounced:click` events - no special integration required.

 ### Event Coverage

 **113+ events supported (including custom events):**